 Most recently in 2020 he served at the State Department, advising and supporting investigations into nuclear biological and chemical weapons proliferation and development issues.
 At State, he spearheaded a task force for the Office of the Secretary looking into the origins of COVID 19 and the role of the Chinese government.

 In 2014, Dr. Asher rejoined the Department of State where he led the development of the U.S. government interagency and coalition economic Warfare Campaign Strategy against the Islamic State under the Presidential Special Envoy, General John Allen.
 This interagency and international campaign played a significant role in the destruction of the Islamic State’s finances and economic support base.

-From 2008 to 2010, Dr. Asher advised the leadership of U.S. CENTCOM on Iran-Hezbollah economic pressure strategy as well as on sensitive counterproliferation and counterterrorism programs and operations.
+From 2008 to 2010, Dr. Asher advised the leadership of U.S. CENTCOM on Iran-Hezbollah economic pressure strategy as well as on counterproliferation and counterterrorism operations.
 From 2010 to 2014, he served as a senior advisor to the U.S. Special Operations Command for counter threat finance and counter network operations.
-As part of his work for CENTCOM and then SOCOM, he helped lead DEA’s Project Cassandra and Operation Titan Investigations into Lebanese Hezbollah’s global drug trafficking and money laundering networks.
+As part of his work for CENTCOM and then SOCOM, he helped initiate and lead DEA’s Project Cassandra and Operation Titan Investigations into Lebanese Hezbollah’s global drug trafficking and money laundering networks.
 These investigations resulted in dozens of arrests and the largest counterterrorist civil financial action in the history of the U.S. Department of Justice, the $483 million forfeiture claim against the Lebanese Canadian Bank (ultimately resulting in a $102 million asset forfeiture in the United States).